lazysegtree/superfile/Notes.md

   - PR raised - https://github.com/yorukot/superfile/pull/555

 - [ ] Fix logging - setLogOutput early

+### How tf search bar works
+- I see that after searchBar is `Focussed`, then the key press are just ignored as per the code.

 # References
 - Superfile Todo list - https://github.com/users/yorukot/projects/4